John Ketcham (Indiana surveyor): Ketcham family origins

 In 1792, Daniel was carried away by a small band of Tawa (Ottawa) who led him on a march lasting several days.

-Daniel claimed his captors forced him to many hardships, namely carrying a full pack while marching through the wilds and fording rivers.
+Daniel claimed his captors forced him through many hardships, namely carrying a full pack while marching through the wilds and fording rivers.
 After several days of this, Daniel pretended to be injured and began limping.

-The Tawas relieved him of his pack and he proceeded easier.
+The Tawas relieved him of his pack and he proceeded to walk with ease.
 However, while crossing a log bridge, he ran and forgot to hobble.
 His captors noticed and immediately loaded him with all he could bear.

-Supposedly the group came to a large camp near Detroit, Michigan where Daniel was kept prisoner until, one day, his captors led him to a stake where a fire had been prepared.
-He was blackened and made ready to die in the fire when a maiden decorated with "fully 500 silver broaches," came forth, denounced the group and took the man to herself.
+Allegedly, the group came to a large camp near Detroit, Michigan, where Daniel was kept prisoner until, one day, his captors led him to a stake where a fire had been prepared.
+He was blackened and made ready to die in the fire when a maiden decorated with "fully 500 silver broaches", came forth, denouncing the group and taking Daniel for herself.

-Supposedly she cared for him until later, he was able to escape the tribe and made his way into Canada, then back to his original home in Maryland.
-Finally he was able to return to Kentucky.
+She supposedly cared for him until he was later able to escape the tribe and make his way into Canada, then back to his original home in Maryland.
+He was eventually able to return home to Kentucky, two years after his capture.
 It was said his wife and family there never had given up hope for his return.

-His wife, when he had been captured, kept the neighbors from pursuing the group lest Daniel be the victim of a tomahawk death, because she believed that God, would bring him back to her.
-Two years later Daniel returned.
+His wife, when he had been captured, kept the neighbors from pursuing the group lest Daniel be the victim of a tomahawk death, because she believed that God would bring him back to her.

 Personal life

 In 1803, John Ketcham married Elizabeth Pearsy in Kentucky.
 They had 12 children.
 Six were born in Kentucky and six more were born in the Indiana Territory after the family moved in 1811.
 His grandson was William A. Ketcham (Indiana Attorney General from 1894 to 1898), and his granddaughter was Susan Merrill Ketcham (a notable Indiana painter).
-The maternal grandmother of William A. and Susan M. Ketcham was Samuel Merrill (Indiana State Treasurer from 1822-1834).
+The maternal grandmother of William A. and Susan M. Ketcham was Samuel Merrill (Indiana State Treasurer from 1822 to 1834).